justin13888/The3DPrintingGuide/pages/tuning/printercalibration.md

 ## General Steps

 1. Calibrate E steps.
    - Use a ruler to measure the actual extruded amount versus the requested amount.
 2. Calibrate steps for other axes.
    - Print a calibration cube for the X,Y and Z axes.
-3. PID autotune the hotend and bed.
+3. PID auto-tune the hotend and bed.

 ## Filament-specific Steps

 1. Do a heat tower test for finding the ideal filament temperature.
-2. Do retraction tests to find your ideal retraction setting.
-3. Calibrate linear advance (a.k.a. pressure advance) for the targetted print speed.
+2. Calibrate linear advance (a.k.a. pressure advance) for the targeted print speed.
+3. Determine fastest, reliable extrusion speed.
+   - Calculate the maximum flow rate of extruder and feed rate of extruder.
 4. Tuning acceleration and junction deviation.
+5. Do retraction tests to find your ideal retraction setting.

 ## Additional Resources